What To Plant In October-Zones 1-10

 Final Word

 Taking advantage of your garden all year long is the best way to be self-sufficient.
-Not only is it a good idea to be self-sufficient in the event that emergencies come your way, but using your garden to help provide food, saves you more at the store!
+Not only is it a good idea to be self-reliant if emergencies come your way, but using your garden to help provide food saves you more at the store!
 This is where I buy my seeds: SeedsNow

-How often are you taking advantage of your garden to bless your family with the fresh food you want and need?
+How often are you using your garden to bless your family with the fresh food you want and need?
 What do you plan to plant this October?
 Let me know in the comments below!
 May God bless this world, Linda

 Copyright Images: Lettuce Depositphotos_150493086_S